w314/notes/javaNotes/javaQA.md

 conn.commit();
 ```

-#### Execute SQL statements
+#### 2. Execute SQL statements

+- use connection object to execute sql statements
-The results that are returned in a `ResultSet` object.
+- results that are returned in a `ResultSet` object

 ##### Statement

-Once we have the Connection object, we can write our SQL and execute it:

 ```java
 Statement stmt = conn.createStatement();